+Here, $V_{\text{current}}$ denotes the voltage presently applied at the output of the SMU, as read back from the instrument.
 To prevent overshoot, the ramping algorithm checks the polarity of the voltage against the target voltage at every step and before a new voltage is applied.
 If $V_{\text{next}}$ goes beyond the target value, the output is immediately clamped to $V_{\text{target}}$.
 A stabilization delay time $\tau_{\text{wait}}$ is applied to settle the voltage at the output of the SMU and the device under test (DUT).
 If the target voltage is still not reached, the function schedules itself again after $\tau_{\text{wait}}$.

-\subsection{Safe Ramp-Down Protocol}
+\subsubsection{Safe Ramp-Down Protocol}